How a credit card can build your credit score

 Paying bills on time: Keeping up with your household bill payments, including your phone contract, can prove to lenders you’re keeping your finances in check

-Check for errors: Have you recently moved house or tied the knot and changed your surname?
+Check for errors: Have you recently moved house or got married and changed your surname?
 Remember to update your credit report

 Existing debt: You should try to pay off any existing debt before applying for new credit.
 Lenders may hesitate to lend you more money if you already have a high level of debt

-There’s a few ways you can monitor your credit score.
-Credit reference agencies like TransUnion and Equifax will have a record of your credit rating which you can get a copy of your credit file for free.
+There are different ways you can monitor your credit score.
+Credit reference agencies – sometimes called CRAs – such as Experian, TransUnion and Equifax, will have a record of your credit rating, and you can get a copy of your credit file online for free.

-Why not keep an eye on your credit score with Credit Monitor?
-You can get a free copy of your file and see your score, plus you’ll get free tips and tricks on how to improve your score and see where you're acing it already!
+You can also keep an eye on your credit score with Credit Monitor, where you can get a free copy of your file and free tips on how to improve your score and see where you're doing well already.
+MoneySuperMarket’s credit monitor service uses the TransUnion credit reference agency.

 Want to discover more about choosing the right credit card for you?
 You may find these guides helpful: